-- c.
-By the majority vote of the full-time, active non-terminal faculty members, departments may opt for deciding these general departmental matters in a more informal way, such as by consensus arising from discussion and not by formal motion and vote.
-A vote for such an option may be taken at the beginning of the academic year or each semester, and its results applied for the duration of the year or semester.
+- academic year or each semester, and its results applied for the duration of the year or semester.
 If requested by any full-time, active, non-terminal faculty member, a vote will be taken and reported on any given issue. - d.
 If a Chair of a department feels compelled to act contrary to the results of a departmental vote, he/she will notify the Dean in writing of the issue, the results of the vote, and his/her decision not to abide by the vote of the department.